basilgeo99/ProjectEulerSolutions/README.md

 # ProjectEulerSolutions
-Solutions to ProjectEuler questions in Pyhton
+Solutions to ProjectEuler questions as found at https://projecteuler.net/archives in Pyhton